mattnkrueger/mattnkrueger/README.md

 - 👋 Hi, I’m @mattnkrueger
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development, and currently interning @FarrPro in Iowa City
 - 🌱 I’m currently studying Computer Scienece and Engineering at the University of Iowa, College of Engineering
 - 👨‍💻 I’m looking to collaborate on cool projects to make positive contributions and expand my knowledge of coding
 - 📫 How to reach me: mail - mnkrueger@uiowa.edu LinkedIn - www.linkedin/in/mattnkrueger